gidonk1/connect4/README.md

 # connect4
-Play connect4 against your friend or the computer!
+Play connect4 against your friends or the computer!

 ## Getting Started
 No prerequisites - just clone the project and you are good to go.